edgarsoliveira1/codCadCodes/README.md

 # codCadCodes
-I made this repository for put what I make while a study C
+I made this repository for put what I make while a study C and C++